emersion/node-client-vm/README.md

 Running Node.js modules in the browser!

+When a module is loaded, all its dependencies are loaded too since `require()` is synchronous.

-Here is a simple demo: e-mail sending using [a pure Javascript implementation of the SMTP protocol](https://github.com/substack/node-smtp-protocol).
+There is a simple demo: e-mail sending using [a pure Javascript implementation of the SMTP protocol](https://github.com/substack/node-smtp-protocol).
 The `smtp-protocol` module is run right in the browser, using pure Javascript core modules if available (such as `events`, `path`...), browser versions (`stream`, `buffer`...) or custom polyfills (`net`, `tls`).
 In this demo, we a re opening a TCP socket to the SMTP server.
 As we cannot open raw TCP connections from the browser directly, we are using a WebSocket connection to send the TCP data through a Node.js server (something like _SMTP-over-WebSockets_).
 Then the connection is upgraded to a secure TSL connection, using [a client-side TLS library](https://github.com/digitalbazaar/forge).
 We are now able to send SMTP commands to the server (`HELO`, `AUTH` and so on).

 Running the demo
 ----------------